fidelity/awsrun/README.md

 Python 3.6 or higher is required.

+In order to use the built-in awsrun "aws" command, the AWS CLI tool must be installed and available in the PATH.
+It is no longer installed as part of the awsrun installation to allow users the choice of installing v1 or v2 of the AWS CLI tool.

-In order to use the built-in awsrun "aws" command, Windows users must make sure that the AWS CLI tool is installed in their PATH.
-When pip installs the AWS CLI, it does not set the appropriate PATH variables, so it may be easier to install the AWS CLI via the MSI provided by AWS.
+If installing AWS CLI v1 on Windows via pip, users must make sure that the AWS CLI tool is included in their PATH.
+When pip installs the AWS CLI, it does not set the appropriate PATH variables on Windows, so it may be easier to install the AWS CLI via the MSIs provided by AWS.

 ## Quick Start